 Concrete Foundations

 Concrete footings are frequently unreinforced.
 Where unstable soil conditions exist, however, reinforced concrete is used.
 This requires engineering analysis of the footing.
 The foundation wall may be of poured concrete or masonry blocks.
 Masonry block basement walls typically have a ½-inch coat of Portland cement mortar applied to the exterior.
-When set, the mortar parging is covered with two coats of asphalt to resist penetration of the wall and decay prevention are found in of Wood Structures for Permanence-Wood Construction Data No. 6 by ground water, Figure 5.
+When set, the mortar parging is covered with two coats of asphalt to resist penetration of the wall and decay prevention are found in Design of Wood Structures for Permanence-Wood Construction Data No. 6 by ground water, Figure 5.
 Masonry block walls are capped at the top with 4 inches of solid masonry or concrete.
 Drain tiles are installed around the entire footing perimeter of concrete foundations.
 These lead to a storm drain or sump with pump to a positive drain.